Magnolia (Playboi Carti song): Music video

 A music video was released for the song on July 8, 2017, of 106 & Park.
-It was directed by Hidji Films and features cameo appearances from song's producer Pi'erre Bourne, ASAP Rocky and the ASAP Mob, m14thew, harve (also known as xxwv), Slim Jxmmi, x.mofe, Southside, A Boogie wit da Hoodie, Don Q, Nav, Casanova, Smooky Margielaa, Juelz Santana and Cash, one of the XO members.
+It was directed by Hidji Films and features cameo appearances from song's producer Pi'erre Bourne, the ASAP Mob colletive, m14thew, harve, Slim Jxmmi, x.mofe, Southside, A Boogie wit da Hoodie, Don Q, Nav, Casanova, Smooky Margielaa, Juelz Santana and Cash, one of the XO members.
 The music video was filmed in New York City.
-As of May 2025, the video has gained over 218 million views.
+As of May 2025, the video had gained over 218 million views on the video-sharing platform YouTube.